Emma Grede Is Not Playing the Game You Think She Is

 Both releases (out on the same day, btw—was the astrology just so good on April 14th?) absolutely DOMINATED the timeline last month and although I think both have fundamentally shifted the way high-profile book releases are marketed and have earned full analysis—I want to focus, for now, on Emma Grede’s debut, Start With Yourself (the business manifesto she wishes she had in her early 20s) and what I think made the marketing rollout behind it such a success.

 The magnetism around Emma’s rollout was that ‘damn for free??’ feeling akin to how your besties respond when you post your feet on the gram—when the value so dramatically exceeds what you’d expect from the subject that it feels like a steal.
 Like long-kept secrets finally revealed through a celebrity memoir—or in this case—actual tangible business advice from the Kardashian whisperer herself.
-There is a quality about what Emma made good on that felt suspiciously indulgent and a little too good be true—so much so, that you almost felt compelled to participate.
+There is a quality about what Emma made good on that felt suspiciously indulgent and a little too good to be true—so much so, that you almost felt compelled to participate.

 In the days of modern marketing, keeping information and intimacy too scarce frankly reeks of a desperate play for monetization.
 You know that irritating feeling when you read two lines of a boring newsletter and the author has the unmitigated gall to hit you with a paywall?
 Doesn’t that kind of piss you off?
 Conversely, when someone offers high-stakes candor upfront, you become more invested, especially if they train you to expect more of it from them.
 People feel they should eventually pay for being allowed to hop the fence.
 They can’t believe the sacrifice you made in “vulnerability” (even if that sacrifice was entirely calculated).